 Construction Accidents FAQs

 Contact Scott C. Gottlieb & Associates, LLP, today to discuss your construction accident case.
 Put our years of legal experience to work for you.
 Contact our Rochester injury attorneys for a free consultation about your claim.
 It’s easy.
-Fill out our online contact form or call us now at (585) 546-8120 or 1-800-TALK-LAW.
+Fill out our online contact form or call us now at 800-TALK-LAW (800-825-5529).
 We take calls 24 hours a day.
 Remember, you owe no legal fee unless we win your case.

 The Occupational Safety and Health Administration (OSHA) is the federal agency responsible for promulgating safety rules for the workplace.
 OSHA also enforces those rules and investigates workplace accidents and injuries.
 The violation of an OSHA rule does not always equal negligence for the purpose of a third-party lawsuit.
 However, when OSHA rules are violated or ignored, it is often a good indicator that negligent conduct played a role in a workplace injury.